Jerry Seinfeld: Relationships and marriage

 Years before Seinfeld was created, Seinfeld dated Carol Leifer.
 She was a fellow comedian, and one of the inspirations for the Seinfeld character Elaine Benes.
 On national television with sex therapist and talk show host Dr. Ruth Westheimer, he mentioned that he was engaged in 1984 but called it off.

-In May 1993, then 38-year-old Seinfeld met 17-year-old Shoshanna Lonstein in Central Park.
-After a brief conversation, he got her phone number.
-Lonstein was still a senior in high school and would turn 18 on May 29, 1993.
-Seinfeld and Lonstein dated for approximately four years, from 1993 to 1997.
-She transferred from George Washington University to UCLA, in part to be with him, and cited missing New York City and constant press coverage as reasons for the relationship ending.
+In May 1993, then 39-year-old Seinfeld met 17-year-old Shoshanna Lonstein in Central Park.
+Seinfeld and Lonstein dated for approximately four years, until 1997.
+She transferred from George Washington University to UCLA, in part to be with him, ultimately citing constant press coverage and missing New York City as reasons for the relationship ending.

-The age difference led to intense media scrutiny.
-While Seinfeld was a guest on Howard Stern's talk show, Stern said, "so, you sit in Central Park and have a candy bar on a string and pull it when the girls come?" at which point Seinfeld replied, "she's not 17, definitely not."
-A few months later, in his second Howard Stern interview, Seinfeld insisted, "I didn't realize she was so young.
-This is the only girl I ever went out with who was that young.
-I wasn't dating her.
-We just went to a restaurant, and that was it."
-Early in their relationship, Spy Magazine referred to Lonstein as "a legal voter", mocking her young age.